 Literally, within the space of a few weeks, these roles transformed completely.
 But in true People Ops style, they rose to the challenge and adapted.
 Now that the dust is finally starting to settle, what has changed?

 Want to hear more about the role of People Ops and how 2020 shook it up like a Bond-ready martini?
-On Wednesday 1st of Dec, we’ll be speaking with Marie and 2 other fantastic People Ops pros about how their role has changed.
-Sign up here!
+On Wednesday 1st of Dec, we’ll spoke with Marie and 2 other fantastic People Ops pros about how their role has changed.
+Missed it?
+Watch the replay here!

 Workplace logistics are a whole new ball game

 A recent study found that 41% of companies will embrace hybrid working by 2023.
 And that’s all because of what happened in 2020.